Grevillea decurrens: Description

 Grevillea decurrens is a shrub or tree that typically grows to a height of 2–4 m.
 Its leaves are pinnatipartite with seven to thirteen elliptic to egg-shaped pliable lobes with the narrower end towards the base, 30–180 mm long and 10–40 mm wide.
 The flowers are arranged in groups with up to six conical to cylindrical branches, the flowers arranged on one side of a rachis 50–150 mm long and opening from the base, each flower on a pedicel 5–7 mm long.
 The flowers are pink or cream-coloured, sometimes with a pink tinge, the pistil 32–35 mm long and glabrous.
 Flowering occurs from November to March and the fruit is a more or less spherical follicle 24–33 mm in diameter.

 Taxonomy

 Grevillea decurrens was first formally described in 1917 by Alfred James Ewart in The Flora of the Northern Territory from specimens collected by Walter Scott Campbell in 1911.
 The specific epithet (decurrens) means "decurrent".

 Distribution and habitat

 This grevillea grows in open, tropical woodland in the Kimberley region of Western Australia and as far south as Derby, and from TimberCreek to Darwin including Melville Island and east to Arnhem Land in the Northern Territory.

 Conservation status

-Grevillea decurrens is listed as "not threatened" by the Western Australian Government Department of Parks and Wildlife and of "least concern" in the Northern Territory.
+Grevillea decurrens is listed as Least Concern on the IUCN Red List of Threatened Species, as it is widely distributed and does not face any major threats, either currently or in the near future.